 This topic describes the XACML attributes that the ViewDS Policy Enforcement Point (PEP) includes in an authorization decision request.

-These attributes can be declared in an XACML Access Control Domain and then used within a policy to identify the subject, resource and action, for example.
+These attributes can be declared in an XACML Access Control Domain and then used within a policy to control access to directory content.

 The ViewDS PEP generates authorization decision requests that include the following XACML attribute categories: